 Italy

-AIR TRANSPORT SECTOR | Flight delays and cancellations are expected
+AIR TRANSPORT SECTOR | Delays and cancellations are expected

-AIR TRANSPORT SECTOR | Flight delays and cancellations are expected
+AIR TRANSPORT SECTOR | Delays and cancellations are expected

-AIR TRANSPORT SECTOR | Flight delays and cancellations are expected
+AIR TRANSPORT SECTOR | Delays and cancellations are expected

 MOBILITY DISTRUPTIONS